norareinic/Tensor-Network-Hackathon-2024/camera_placement/README.md

 [2] Jupyter notebook for the problem generation (i.e. the Hamiltonian)

 [3] Example of how to use [qtealeaves](https://baltig.infn.it/quantum_tea_leaves/py_api_quantum_tea_leaves) to perform a [ground state search or an imaginary time evolution](spinglass_example.py) with spin-glass problems;

+### Dependencies

+In addition to qtealeaves, the `pandas` package is required to run the examples.